-Toronto van incident: Witnesses describe horrific scenes
+Toronto van attack: Witnesses describe horrific scenes of 'pure carnage'

 Constable Jenifferjit Sidhu, another police spokeswoman, said that authorities did not know "the cause or reason for the collision."

-But Phil Gurksi, who worked for Canada's intelligence service for 14 years, said that although police had established no motive for the driver's actions, they appeared to have been intentional.
+But Phil Gurksi, who worked for Canada's intelligence service for 14 years, told the New York Times that although police had established no motive for the driver's actions, they appeared to have been intentional.

 "What we know is that it was deliberate - this is not an accident," said Gurksi, who retired in 2015 and now runs Borealis Threat and Risk Consulting.
 "It's not a heart attack."